toqueteos/pubsub/README.md

-# Pub-Sub Server for Go
+# PubSub for Go

-Yet another pub sub server with MQ support
+A no-dependencies pubsub client/server library.